pculllback/atml3-docs/source/index.html.md

      - renders "Stückzahl: 3", if the property drei renders to 3.
 ```

+Preceeding is a container parameter that is used to insert text in front of a rendered string in a container.

 ## Trailing

-Trailing is a container parameter that is used to insert text behind a rendered string in a container.

 ```atml3
    [Text:hallo;Trailing: welt]